WH1T3-E4GL3/white-dav/README.md

 The script is divided into several functions that perform different actions related to WebDAV testing.
 Here's an overview of the functionalities provided:

-    Test URL for WebDAV vulnerability: This function checks a specific URL for the presence of WebDAV vulnerability by attempting to upload a test file to the server.
+🪲Test URL for WebDAV vulnerability: This function checks a specific URL for the presence of WebDAV vulnerability by attempting to upload a test file to the server.
 If the upload is successful, the URL is considered vulnerable.

 🪲Test multiple URLs from a file: This function reads a file containing a list of URLs and tests each URL for WebDAV vulnerability using the previous function.
 It generates a report indicating which URLs are vulnerable.